Landerson352/uniform/README.md

 Run whenever you work on the site:
 ```
-gulp --open
+npm start
 ```

-This will the site at http://localhost:3000/public.
-Omit the `--open` flag to skip opening the browser window.
+This will start a static server and open the site at `http://localhost:3000/public`.
+If you'd like to run the server without opening a window, use `gulp dev`.
+If you'd like to compile the CSS without running the server, use `gulp build`.

 ## Making a new demo page